Complete & Partial Dentures

 What Are Dentures?

-Dentures are made from a special plastic resin or acrylic, often mixed with a metal foundation, that is made to look like real teeth with a base that looks just like real gums.
+Dentures are made from a special plastic resin or acrylic, often mixed with a metal foundation that is made to look like real teeth with a base that looks just like real gums.

-What Is A Partial Denture?
+What Is a Partial Denture?

 What Are the Benefits of Dentures?